-Purpose and Intent.
-The Lake Osceola Development Design District shall consist of the parcels and rights-of-way within the boundary shown on the map set forth here as Attachment [TBD].
-The purpose of this section shall be to implement he goals of this Article and to promote and ensure that the Jefferson Valley Mall remains a viable economic engine and center of retail and restaurant activity while enhancing the recreational and tourism activities and opportunities provided by the lakefront.
-The Jefferson Valley Mall has been major regional shopping destination and this Article and specifically this overlay-zone will facilitate the region's continued success.
-Additionally, while providing for the continued health of the Mall, this section shall also offer incentives for the transformation of Hill Boulevard into a walkable "main-street" attraction by expanding public transportation options and opening increased access to the recreational and tourism opportunities offered by the lakefront.
-The consistent goals of this Article are to strengthen the economic health of the hamlets within the Town.
+A. Purpose and intent.
+The Lake Osceola Development Design District shall consist of the parcels and rights-of-way within the boundary shown on the map set forth here as Attachment 6.2 The purpose of this section shall be to implement the goals of this article and to promote and ensure that the Jefferson Valley Mall remains a viable economic engine and center of retail and restaurant activity while enhancing the recreational and tourism activities and opportunities provided by the lakefront.
+The Jefferson Valley Mall has been a major regional shopping destination, and this article and specifically this overlay zone will facilitate the region's continued success.
+Additionally, while providing for the continued health of the Mall, this section shall also offer incentives for the

-A. Permitted Main Uses.

-- 1. The same main uses permitted in the underlying zone in which the subject property lies. - 2.
-The same main uses permitted in the CR (Commercial Recreation) zone. - 3.
-Mixed-use development. - 4.
-Multi-family residential development. - 5.
-Live-work unit developments - 6.
-Stores or shops for the conduct of retail business, bank, post office, restaurant and other places serving food and beverages, professional and business offices, and personal service establishments, including the grooming of house pets, except that no use shall be permitted where any part of the service is conducted outside the premises unless a special use permit has been issued by the Planning Board after due notice and public hearing.
+§ 300-256 transformation of Hill Boulevard into a walkable main-street attraction by expanding public transportation options and opening increased access to the recreational and tourism opportunities offered by the lakefront.
+The consistent goals of this article are to strengthen the economic health of the hamlets within the Town.

-B. Permitted Main Uses by Special Permit
+B. Permitted main uses.

-1. The same Special uses permitted by the underlying zone in which the subject property lies.

-C. Permitted Accessory Uses.

-- 1. The same permitted accessory uses allowed in the underlying zone in which the subject property lies.

-- 2. Signs as approved on the site plan.

-- 3. Outdoor public gathering places.

-D. Permitted Accessory Uses by Special Permit.

-1. The same permitted accessory uses by special permit allowed in the underlying zone in which the subject property lies.

-E. Area and Bulk Requirements.

-The area and bulk regulations for the Lake Osceola Planned Design District Overlay Zone shall comply as follows:

-- 1. Any project within a planned design district overlay zone and authorized by the Town Board to be considered under the regulations set forth herein shall remain subject to the discretion of the Planning Board set forth in §300-253 and §300-254 to modify the requirements due to the special circumstances of a particular project.
-The discretion granted in §300-253 and §300-254 is subject to the following requirements: - a.
-Area and Bulk requirements shall be as set forth in the underlying zone and subject to variations and limitations as set forth herein.
-For multi-family residential or mixed-use residential projects the Planning Board may be guided by the area and bulk requirements of the R-3 multi-family zone and may apply variations to those requirements within the limitations set forth herein. - b.
-FAR. shall be allowed up to, but may not exceed, 0.55; - c.
-Maximum height of building shall be as set forth in the underlying zone subject to variation of up to 25% and may not exceed three stories.
+- (1) The same main uses permitted in the underlying zone in which the subject property lies. - (2) The same main uses permitted in the CR (Commercial Recreation) zone. - (3) Mixed-use development. - (4) Multifamily residential development. - (5) Live-work unit developments. - (6) Stores or shops for the conduct of retail business, bank, post office, restaurant and other places serving food and beverages, professional and business offices, and personal service establishments, including the grooming of house pets, except that no use shall be permitted where any part of the service is conducted outside the premises unless a special use permit has been issued by the Planning Board after due notice and public hearing. - C. Permitted main uses by special permit. - (1) The same special uses permitted by the underlying zone in which the subject property lies. - D. Permitted accessory uses. - (1) The same permitted accessory uses allowed in the underlying zone in which the subject property lies. - (2) Signs as approved on the site plan. - (3) Outdoor public gathering places. - E. Permitted accessory uses by special permit. - (1) The same permitted accessory uses by special permit allowed in the underlying zone in which the subject property lies. - F. Area and bulk requirements.
+The area and bulk regulations for the Lake Osceola Planned Design District Overlay Zone shall comply as follows: - (1) Any project within a planned design district overlay zone and authorized by the Town Board to be considered under the regulations set forth herein shall remain subject to the discretion of the Planning Board set forth in §§ 300-253 and 300-254 to modify the requirements due to the special circumstances of a particular project.
+The discretion granted in §§ 300-253 and 300-254 is subject to the following requirements: - (a) Area and bulk requirements shall be as set forth in the underlying zone and subject to variations and limitations as set forth herein.
+For multifamily residential or mixed-use residential projects, the Planning Board may be guided by the area and bulk requirements of the R-3 multifamily zone and may apply variations to those requirements within the limitations set forth herein.

-F. Design Requirements.